-IBM TPF Toolkit 4.2 is now available on the update site.
-This interim fix only provides security fixes.
-For more information, please see the security bulletin .
+IBM TPF Toolkit 4.2 Interim Fix 10 is now available on the update site.
+This interim fix contains maintenance and security updates only.
+For more information, see the security bulletin .
 IBM TPF Toolkit 4.0 Interim Fix 12 is now available on the update site.
-This interim fix only provides security fixes.
-For more information, please see the security bulletin .
+This interim fix contains security updates only.
+For more information, see the security bulletin .
 Regards, The TPF Toolkit Team

 As Java and REST services on z/TPF comes to users and their production equipment there needs to be a way to monitor performance.
 Enter the Services Report in data reduction on Linux on Z Systems.
 This new report is one way to monitor the culmination of relevant statistical information gathered by data collection and interpreted by the tpfdataredux tool on Linux.
 This report consists of two core tables.
 These tables are the Service Summary table and the JAM (z/TPF application manager for Java) Summary table.
 The Service table depicts individual...
 [More]